google/docsy/content/en/docs/Getting started/_index.md

     {{% alert title="Tip" %}}
 If you've already cloned the example site with `--recurse-submodules --depth 1` and want to set a new origin repo, worry not!
-The following is one way to un-confuse Git and you can then proceed with the next step as normal.
+The following is one way to un-confuse Git and you can then proceed to set the new origin.
 You can remove the `old` remote once you've pushed to your repo.

     $ git remote add old https://github.com/google/docsy-example.git
     $ git fetch unshallow old